Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 A Dorian = A B C D E F# G A

 In standard music notation, modal pieces are commonly published in either of two ways regarding the key signature.
 One way uses the key signature that agrees with the number of sharps or flats in the mode.
 In this case, the key signature would be a single sharp (F#).
 This is the same key signature that is used by music written in the keys, G major and E minor, but it's definitely not in either of those keys.

 The other way (which I've chosen here) is to use the key signature that is used by the nearest major or minor key with the same tonal centre (tonic or home note) and overall mode (major or minor).
 In this case, it's A minor, which uses the key signature of zero sharps or flats.
 In A Dorian, all the F notes are to be played as F sharp and each sharped F note is shown by an accidental in the score in front of the affected notes rather than in the key signature.
 Tab readers can ignore this requirement completely.

-Lovely Joan is a traditional folk melody and is in the Public Domain.
-The score, musical arrangement and images are by Chasmac and were produced using Guitar Pro, Goldwave and Photoshop, respectively.
+Lovely Joan is a traditional folk melody and is in the public domain.
+The score, musical arrangement and images are by Chasmac (unless otherwise noted) and were produced using Guitar Pro, Goldwave and Photoshop, respectively.

 © 2012 chasmac